ENCCS/veloxchem-workshop/content/exciton.rst

     The character of the excitations will also be printed at the end of the output file.
 Find out the characters of the important excitations.

+- Compare with full TDDFT-TDA result

+    Compare the spectra from exciton model and from full TDDFT-TDA calculation (:download:`link to TDDFT-TDA output file<inputs/tddft-tda.out>`).